-Pennsylvania GOP lawmakers ask Supreme Court to stop voting accommodations
+Pennsylvania Republicans ask Supreme Court to stop voting accommodations

 “The concerns advanced by the court and the applicants pale in comparison to the risk that tens of thousands of voters will be disenfranchised,” she wrote for her liberal colleagues.
 “Ensuring an opportunity for the people of Wisconsin to exercise their votes should be our paramount concern.”

-Even in that case, though, the conservative majority allowed Wisconsin officials to count ballots received after the day of the primary, if it was clear they had been mailed by then.
+Even in that case, though, the conservative majority allowed Wisconsin officials to count ballots received after the day of the primary if it was clear they had been mailed by then.

-Pennsylvania lawmakers said the decision of its state court extends Election Day beyond what is called for in the Constitution, and takes away the power of legislatures to set election rules.
+Pennsylvania lawmakers said the decision of its state court extends Election Day beyond what is called for in the Constitution and takes away the power of legislatures to set election rules.
 The changes are tied to challenges of the pandemic, they said, but “the Supreme Court of Pennsylvania’s own special master found that COVID-19 is not likely to disrupt the November General Election ballot receipt deadline.”

-The U.S. Supreme Court will likely call for a response from the Democrats who filed suit in Pennsylvania before acting on the request.
+The U.S. Supreme Court is likely to call for a response from the Democrats who filed suit in Pennsylvania before acting on the request.

-Amy Gardner contributed to this story.
+Amy Gardner contributed to this report.